inaciobanu/Team-Profile-Generator/README.md

 This Challenge will combine many of the skills we've covered so far.
 In addition to the User Story and Acceptance Criteria, we’ve provided some guidelines to help get started.

-Your application should use [Jest](https://www.npmjs.com/package/jest) for running the unit tests and [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.
+The application should use [Jest](https://www.npmjs.com/package/jest) for running the unit tests and [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.
 The application will be invoked by using the following command:

 ```bash
 node index.js